ZincSoft/zincsoft.github.io/rfc-1-catnet-protocol-v0.md

 The Catnet modules use the addresses carried in the Catnet header to transmit Catnet datagrams toward their destinations.
 The selection of a path for transmission is called routing.

-The Catnet modules use fields in the Catnet header to fragment and reassemble Catnet datagrams when necessary for transmission.
+The Catnet modules use fields in the fragmentation header to fragment and reassemble Catnet datagrams when necessary for transmission.

-The model of operation is that an Catnet module resides in each host engaged in Catnet communication and in each gateway thatinterconnects networks.
+The model of operation is that an Catnet module resides in each host engaged in Catnet communication and in each gateway that interconnects networks.
 These modules share common rules for interpreting address fields and for fragmenting and assembling Catnet datagrams.
 In addition, these modules (especially in gateways) have procedures for making routing decisions and other functions.

 The Catnet protocol treats each Catnet datagram as an independent entity unrelated to any other Catnet datagram.
 There are no connections or logical circuits (virtual or otherwise).